Are Spiders Dangerous? How to Identify Common Species Around Your Home

 Venomous Spiders to Watch Out For

-While most spiders are harmless, a few species are venomous and can be harmful.
-In North America, two species of spiders are most commonly associated with dangerous bites: the black widow and the brown recluse.
-Both of these species have venom that can cause severe reactions in humans, but it is very rare for a bite to be fatal.
+While most spiders are harmless, a few species can cause stronger reactions if they bite humans.
+In North America, the two spiders most commonly associated with medically significant bites are the black widow and the brown recluse.

 Black Widow Spiders